pnp/List-Formatting/view-samples/glossary-dynamicFilter-view/ReadMe.md

 Add another list WebPart below it, but now select the Glossary Terms list, with the following settings (remember to hide the command bar so only the custom view will be shown):

 ![Filtered Glossary](images/gTermsWPSetup.PNG)

+Rename the webparts as desired, save and publish your page to get the correct settings applied.

 ## Sample